CiscoDevNet/AppDynamicsIKSICO/README.md

 ### Interfacing with AppDynamics Controller API for De-provisioning - Use RBAC script to remove AppDynamics User and license rule

-Open the ICO workflow AppdIksWorkspaceDelete and execute to remove all the entities created in AppDynamics and TFCB:
+Open the ICO workflow AppdIksWorkspaceDelete and execute to remove all the entities created in AppDynamics and TFCB.
+Select Organization, Target, CloudOrg, PoolID, Token as before and Execute:

 ![alt text](https://github.com/prathjan/images/blob/main/iksdeswf.png?raw=true)